Mohammed Nour Al-Halabi, Nada Bshara, Zuhair AlNerabieah

 INTRODUCTION

 Researchers have found that one of the most provocation aspects of child behavior management is poor pain control.
-Even though it is challenging but it is important that clinicians must try their best to reduce pain and discomfort during dental treatment, especially injection procedure.1 In this regard ‘the needle’ is considered as the biggest reason of the pediatric dental patients’ fear.(2)
+Even though it is challenging but it is important that clinicians must try their best to reduce pain and discomfort during dental treatment, especially injection procedure.

 Therefore, the aim of this study was to evaluate the effectiveness of two different audiovisual distraction techniques (AV eyeglasses ‘VR Box’ vs. tablet) in the management of anxious pediatric patients during IAN block.